-The L200M Continuously shows the values measured on the four timber probes (without decimals) and the average value (with decimals).
+The L200M shows the values measured on the 4 timber probes (without decimals) & the average value (with decimals).
 You may remove one or more probes from the average calculation by pressing "Select" until the desired probe number is displayed, and then using the arrow keys to change the probes status.
 After doing this the probes value will display as "--" and will not be included in the average.
 You can not remove all of the probes from the calculation.
 If attempted the system will automatically display probe 1.

-See "Drying Schedules" on pg 20
+See "Drying Schedules" on page 26